Last modified on May 30, 2026

 Accessibility Information

-• Our 'Talking Pen' provides audio guidance for those with visual impairments.
+• Our 'Talking Pen' (OCR) provides audio guidance for our collections.

 • The museum is very child friendly and it's also accessible to wheelchair users.